 - Mustang Sally Brewing Company—Chantilly

-- Heritage Brewing Co.—Manassas
+- 2 Silos Brewing Co.—Manassas

 - Aslin Beer Company—Herndon